 By David Stone

-“On the way to the board of elections with about 4,000 signatures,” Patrick Bobilin told the Roosevelt Island Daily/News, yesterday.
+“On the way to the board of elections with about 4,000 signatures,” Patrick Bobilin told the Roosevelt Island Daily/News, in June.

 Puliafito, uncontested on the Republican line, is the only major party candidate on the ballot.